aicpp/cloudsync/README.md

 3) Create Dropbox application and get access token

-4) Create your own script using you token follow on examples below
+4) Create your own script using your token follow on examples below

 Usage
 =====
-Script log to console and file `/tmp/cloudsync.log` Script detect if it run by cron and disable console output in that case.
+Script log to console and file `/tmp/cloudsync.log`

+Script detect if it run by cron and disable console output in that case.